Rivu-21/Case-Study-of-SuperStore-Database/README.md

 # Case-Study-of-SuperStore-Database
-Case Study : Analysis of SuperStore Database which is a part of IBM_Edunet Internship Project
+Case Study : Analysis of SuperStore Database which is a part of IBM_Edunet Data Analytics Virtual Internship Project